 Now that we’ve both made the full time commitment to Every-Tuesday, it’s time to give it the brand style love it deserves.
 So, that’s the behind-the-scenes reason for the freebie this week.

-This is the brand style guide template I’m using for Every-Tuesday and I can’t wait to share it once it’s complete!
+This is a free brand guidelines template I’m using for Every-Tuesday and I can’t wait to share it once it’s complete!
 Download is Illustrator-only, since brand elements are most commonly created and used as vector graphics (infinitely re-scaleable + perfect resolution).
 I’ve also thrown a few little bonus illustrations in that you can use as quick mockups.
 There are letterheads, business cards and hang tags – or just switch them out with your own realistic ones 🙂

 Below is a preview of the template, plus some examples of other style guides for inspiration.
 If you’re looking for more, I have an entire pinterest board full of them here.

-Download the brand style guide template (ai) here!
+Download the brand board style guide template (ai) here!